greatbit/plow/README.md

 You can set custom names - useful for UI integrations.

-May have beans of the same interfaces but not all of them have to be accessable as a plugin.
+May have beans of the same interfaces but not all of them have to be accessible as a plugin.

-External plugin don't have to use Spring dependencies (e.g. for annotations) - no version collisions in runtime.
+External plugin don't have to use Spring dependencies (e.g. for annotations support) - no versions collisions in runtime.

 No need to update (add interfaces) in spring config lookup section.